frensley/spring-messaging-map/README.md

-## Interactive Map  using Spring Boot and Spring Messaging
+## Interactive Google Map using Spring Boot, Spring Messaging and Websockets

 Green marker is you.
 Red markers are other users.
 You can drag the green marker anywhere on the map.
-The drag will be reflected on all users maps.
+The drag will be reflected on all user maps.

 This is accomplished using Spring Messaging and Websockets.